Vitamin D deficiency is one of the most important health issues impacting our bodies, along with other vitamins and minerals.

 Causes of Vitamin D Deficiency:

-2. Skin pigmentation: People with darker skin have more melanin, which can limit the production of vitamin D in the skin.
+- Pigmentation of the skin: People with darker skin have more melatonin, which can limit the production of vitamin D in the skin.
 In this context, the ideal range for each body is around 60-70 nmol/L of vitamin D in the summer and 50 in the winter.

 Symptoms of Vitamin D Deficiency:

-• Fatigue: People with low levels of vitamin D may feel more tired and have reduced energy, leading to excessive sweating, especially on the face.
+- Fatigue: People with low vitamin D levels may feel more exhausted and have lower energy, resulting in excessive sweating, especially on the face.

 Other Symptoms: